q) Provisions, contingent liabilities and contingent assets

 (vi) The Company has not entered in any proposal whereby any portion of the net proceeds will be paid to the promoters, promoter group, directors, key managerial personnel, or senior management personnel, except in the ordinary course of business.
 Further, there are no existing or anticipated transactions in relation to the utilisation of the net proceeds entered into or to be entered into by the Company with the promoters, promoter group, directors, key managerial personnel and/or senior management personnel.

-(b) The Company has not entered into any subsisting material agreement, including with strategic partners, joint venture partners or financial partners, other than in the ordinary course of business.
+(b) The Company has not entered into any material contracts or agreements (including with strategic, joint venture or financial partners), other than those entered into in the ordinary course of business.

-(c) During the years ended, the Company has not been party to any merger or amalgamation and there have been no material acquisitions or divestments of business or undertakings by the Company.
+(c) During the years ended 31 March 2025 and 31 March 2024, the Company has not been a party to any scheme of merger or amalgamation.
+Further, there were no material acquisitions or disposals of businesses or undertakings.

 (d) Neither the promoters, nor any of the key managerial personnel, senior management personnel, directors or employees of the Company has entered into an agreement, either by themselves or on behalf of any other person, with any shareholder or any other third party with regard to compensation or profit sharing in connection with the dealings of the securities of the Company.